soupowertuning/Script_SQLServer_Alerts/README.en.md

 * Clone or download this repository
 * All scripts can be found on [scripts directory](scripts/)
-* To get started, following the instrunctions on file [scripts/1.0.StepByStep.sql](scripts/1.0.StepByStep.sql)
+* To get started, follow the instrunctions on file [scripts/1.0.StepByStep.sql](scripts/1.0.StepByStep.sql)